Dov'è l'amore

 "Dov'è l'amore" (/it/; "Where's [the] Love") is a song recorded by American singer Cher for her twenty-second studio album, Believe (1998).
-It was written by Mark Taylor and Paul Barry, and produced by Taylor and Brian Rawling, and released as the fourth single from the album on October 25, 1999, by Warner Bros.
-Records, and WEA.
+It was written by Mark Taylor and Paul Barry, and produced by Taylor and Brian Rawling, and released as the fourth single from the album on October 25, 1999.
 The song is a Latin-influenced track with Spanish guitar over dance beats.
 In the song, Cher mixes English with Italian lyrics as she sings: "Dov'è l'amore / dov'è l'amore / I cannot tell you of my love / here is my story".